adamsilver/forms/README.md

 * Contextual submit click

 * Don't make something look like a form element when it is not (affordance).
-Like Emir using radios for delivery collection switcher when they are not!!!
+Like Biscevic using radios for delivery collection switcher when they are not!!!
 Don't break the rules, it's not cool.